gate42qc/ibmquantumchallenge19/README.md

 # Usage

-To use our code for other graph coloring problems you can just create an instance of the Graph class from graph.py and use the run_coloring_grover function from main.py which will return a qiskit QuantumCircuit object which can be run as any other QuantumCircuit.
+To use our code for other graph coloring problems you can just create an instance of the `Graph` class from `graph.py` and use the `run_coloring_grover` function from `main.py` which will return a qiskit `QuantumCircuit` object which can be run like any other `QuantumCircuit`.

-Examples of usage can be found in tests.py file.
+Examples of usage can be found in `tests.py` file.

-Code for running the algorithm with actual challenge graph can be found in job_submission Jupyter notebook file.
+Code for running the algorithm with actual challenge graph can be found in `job_submission` Jupyter notebook file.